-Name Designation as Independent Audit & Supervisory Board Member Supplementary Explanation of the Relationship Reasons for Appointment Tomomi Yatsu 0 During fiscal 2016 (January through December), the Company paid ¥2 million to TMI Associates, where Ms. Yatsu is employed, as per a contract for outsourced operations.
-Tomomi Yatsu uses her significant expertise as a certified public accountant and attorney as well as her knowledge and experience as an outside officer for a corporation in performing her duties as one of the Company's Audit & Supervisory Board Members (Outside).
-Ms. Yatsu meets the requirements for independence stipulated by the Tokyo Stock Exchange and the "Standards for Selecting Independent Outside Officers," and the Tokyo Stock Exchange has been duly notified of her designation as an Outside Officer.
-Masahiko Ikaga 0 The Company nominated Masahiko Ikaga as an Outside Audit & Supervisory Board Member in the belief that he will utilize his significant expertise as a certified public accountant, as well as his ample knowledge and experience as a company executive.
-He meets the requirements for independence stipulated by the Tokyo Stock Exchange and the "Standards for Selecting Independent Outside Officers," and the Tokyo Stock Exchange has been duly notified of his designation as an Outside Officer.
+Name Designation as Independent Audit & Supervisory Board Member Supplementary Explanation of the Relationship Reasons for Appointment Masahiko Ikaga 0 The Company nominated Masahiko Ikaga as an Outside Audit & Supervisory Board Member in the belief that he will utilize his significant expertise as a certified public accountant, as well as his ample knowledge and experience as a company executive and an outside officer for a corporation, in performing his duties as one of the Company's Audit & Supervisory Board Members (Outside).
+He meets the requirements for independence stipulated by with our general shareholders.
+Masatake Yone 0 The Company has Transactions such as outsourcing contracts with Mori Hamada & Matsumoto Law Firm, where Mr. Yone is employed.
+The amount paid by the Company to the said company was less than 2% of the said company's net sales for the most recent fiscal year.
+As such, since Mr. Yone does not fall under "5.
+Individuals with a vested interest in the Yamaha Motor Group" in the Company's "Standards for Selecting Independent Outside Officers," it was concluded that there is no conflict of interest with our general the Tokyo Stock Exchange and the "Standards for Selecting Independent Outside Officers," and the Tokyo Stock Exchange has been duly notified of his designation as an Outside Officer.
+The Company nominated Masatake Yone as an Audit & Supervisory Board Member (Outside) in the belief that he will utilize his extensive expertise as an attorney and his ample knowledge and experience as an outside officer at corporations in performing his duty as the Company's Audit & Supervisory Board Members (Outside).
+He meets the requirements for independence stipulated by the Tokyo Stock Exchange and the "Standards for Selecting Independent Outside Officers," and the Tokyo Stock Exchange has been duly notified of his designation as an Outside Officer. -------------------------------- --------------- --- --- ---